Wael1122/waa/Neofetch-vs-Screenfetch.md

 Neofetch is fucking quick.

-Neofetch only spawns external processes when it makes sense and it uses built in bash features wherever possible.
+Neofetch only spawns external processes when it makes sense and uses built in bash features wherever possible.
 All variables and command substitutions are correctly quoted so we don't choke on whitespace.

-Compare the latest master of Neofetch to the lastest master of Screenfetch and you'll find that Neofetch (in ascii mode) is 3 times faster than Screenfetch on average.
+Compare the latest master of Neofetch to the latest master of Screenfetch and you'll find that Neofetch (in ascii mode) is 3 times faster than Screenfetch on average.
 This is all while Neofetch is displaying more system information and your terminal colors.

 Despite Image mode being much slower, Neofetch is still on average 70ms faster than Screenfetch.